jonsimonsen/Supercars/README.md

 v0_25: </br>
   -Added total time to the menu. </br>
   -Received permission to upload a Vector library that allows the game to actually be played (precode.py). </br>

+v0_3: </br>
+  -Cleaned up the code considerably. </br>
+  -The race ends with a small delay after the last lap has been finished. </br>
+  -Removed some outdated info from this document. </br>

+Issues: </br>
+  -highscore, better game physics, more tracks, opponents